Tourbillon FC

 Tourbillon FC is a football (soccer) club from Chad based in N'Djamena.
-The club has won Chad Premier League title 6 times.
-The club plays home matches on Stade Omnisports Idriss Mahamat Ouya.
+The club has won Chad Premier League title 6 times, they play their home matches at Stade Omnisports Idriss Mahamat Ouya.

-Mohammad Reza Laghaei (DJ Tourbillon) is an Iranian entrepreneur and owner of various businesses.
-Mohammad Reza Laghaei has been active in the field of electronic dance music since 2009.
-He has a contract with music publications in the electronic dance music genres and is supported by world music producers such as Tiësto and earns a professional income in this field.
-Mohammad Reza Laghaei's intense interest in football led him to buy the Tourbillon FC in 2019, and it is interesting that it matches his nickname in music, and maybe that is why he bought this club.

-Mohammad Reza Laghaei has played in a specialized position (Defensive Midfielder) in (Esteghlal Jonoub Tehran S.C) and (Sepahan Tehran FC) football clubs.He is currently a member of the Football Team (Sport UT) (Faculty of Physical Education and Sport Sciences - University of Tehran).

-He is also the ««Managing Director»» of ««Laghaei Commercial Holding Company»» in Tehran and Iran.
+The club is owned by Iranian entrepreneur Mohammad Reza Laghaei (DJ Tourbillon), who is also a former footballer.

 History

 Tourbillon FC was created in 1970.
 The club has won 6 national league titles - in 1987, 1991, 1997, 2000, 2001 and 2010.
 In 2010, Tourbillon claimed the league title on the final day of the season with a 3–1 win over Elect-Sport, finishing on 38 points.
 In 2014, Tourbillon FC was relegated to the lower division before recovering in 2015-2016, with the title of champion of its division.

 Sponsors

 The club's sponsor in 2010 was Compagnie Sucrière du Tchad (CST; Chadian Sugar Company).

 Finances

 Recently Tourbillon FC faced big financial problems after they were left out of sponsors.